Command Buffers

 Invalid

 Secondary command buffers can be recorded to a primary command buffer via vkCmdExecuteCommands.
 This partially ties the lifecycle of the two command buffers together - if the primary is submitted to a queue, both the primary and any secondaries recorded to it move to the pending state.
-Once execution of the primary completes, so it does for any secondary recorded within it.
-After all executions of each command buffer complete, they each move to their appropriate completion state (either to the executable state or the invalid state, as specified above).
+Similarly, once execution of the primary completes, it completes for any command buffer recorded within it.

 Resetting or freeing a primary command buffer removes the lifecycle linkage to all secondary command buffers that were recorded into it.